 They may not describe themselves as a carer; it’s just what they do as a husband, wife, partner, relative or friend.
 They may be providing physical, emotional or practical support or helping someone to get out and about.

-- If you care on a regular basis for a parent, child, friend, neighbour or other relative who may be physically or mentally ill, has a disability, is elderly or has problems with drugs or alcohol, then you are a carer and these web pages are for you.
+- If you care on a regular basis for a parent, child, friend, neighbour or other relative who may be physically or mentally ill, has a disability, is elderly or has problems with drugs or alcohol, then you are a carer and this website is for you.

-- If you are a health or social care professional find out how you can best support carers.
+- If you are a health or social care professional you can find out how you can best support carers.

 Take the Carer self-assessment test